 Rowers with a disability who want to race either indoor or on the water will need to go through British Rowing’s classification system.

-These internationally recognised classes are:
+These internationally recognised classes for rowing are:

-- Legs Trunk Arms (Visual Impairment) - LTA-VI
+- PR3-VI (Visual Impairment)

 Applying for Adaptive Classification